 NICM researchers are investigating the effects of N-acteylcysteine (NAC) in the treatment of Obsessive-Compulsive Disorder (OCD), which affects 1.9 per cent (465,000) of the Australian population.
 NAC is an amino acid supplement which has anti-inflammatory and anti-oxidant properties and also influences various neurochemicals within the brain.
 Previous studies suggest these effects may be beneficial for reducing obsessive and compulsive behaviours.
 NICM researchers aim to determine the therapeutic benefits of including NAC supplements in the treatment of OCD symptoms.

 This study is part of a wider collaboration between researchers from NICM, Western Sydney University, The Melbourne Clinic, The University of Melbourne and University of Queensland.

-Recruitment is now underway in NSW at Western Sydney University's Campbelltown campus.
+Recruitment is now underway in NSW at Western Sydney University's Westmead campus.